techlahoma/oklathon/README.md

 - Git set up on your laptop
 - VS Code or another code editor/IDE set up on your laptop

-* **Never been to a hackathon before?
+<h3>Never been to a hackathon before?
 Not sure what a pull request is?
-We got you**
+We got you</h3>

 ## Hackathon How-to class

 We are offering for the first time ever a Hackathon How-to class that will run along side Oklathon.
-In this class we will go from zero to pull request :) Spaces for this class will be very limited and will go fast, so be sure to register asap!
+In this class we will go from zero to pull request :) Spaces for this class will be very limited and will go fast, so be sure to [register](https://forms.gle/9Y3Z7rv4aGiStGCt8) asap!

 ## Resources and Tutorials